 Remember those loud posters we mentioned earlier?
 These are time constraints at work, creating a sense of urgency that makes customers feel they’ll miss out on something special if they don’t buy now.

-These can look like one-day-only type sales or early bird specials you see on Black Friday that tout the lowest prices ever…if you arrive at six AM.
+These can look like one-day-only type sales or early bird specials you see on Black Friday that tout the lowest prices ever…but only if you arrive at 6:00 AM.

 4. Price Appearance

-The numbers in a price are important, but so is their presentation.
+The numbers in a price are important, but so is the presentation of that price.
 As it turns out, a price that includes a decimal point and cents (even if it’s .00) is perceived as more expensive because there are more digits.
 In addition, seeing a dollar sign before a number creates a stronger association between the money spent and a consumer’s wallet, making them think twice about spending the money.

 When designing your signs, marketing materials, menus, etc., consider using a whole number (no cents) and leaving off the $.
 If you are using Charm Pricing, make sure your .99 is a considerably smaller font than the rest of the price.